ArNeo-VR/EDVA/README.md

 [EDVA package installation](#edva-profile-package-release-and-voiceattack-profiles)
 [EDVA manual installation](#edva-profile-manual-installation-notes)
 \- [EDVA profile configuration](#edva-profile-configuration)

-# NOTE !! plug-n-pray, it needs some work to get it going!!
-Some applications and third party plugins are required and need to be installed manualy.

 # Voice Attack
 Voice-activated control for your PC games and apps.